 their ferries as well as railway vehicles.

-With the continuing growth of the Japanese economy it had become
+growth of the Japanese economy it had become

 obvious that even with the fast speeds and quick turn-around